FAQ (Frequently Asked Questions) on Intelligence

 > What Are the Average g in the Animal World, Including Homo Sapiens?

-> Is IQ Hereditary?
+> Is IQ in your genes?

 What’s Intelligence?